C12 KEY PLAYERS MEMBERSHIP APPLICATION

 C12 Membership Agreement & Covenant of Mutual Benefit

 Membership Qualification/Calling: C12 Key Player membership is considered “invitation only” and is limited to key leaders of C12 CEO Members who are business owners, CEOs, presidents, or business unit general managers with responsibility for at least five employees.

 Membership Basics: Members meet monthly on a regular day (e.g., 3rd Thursday of each month) and commit to faithful attendance.
 This is defined as attending at least 10 of 12 monthly meetings each year.
 This includes any proxy visits at other boards.
 As an interactive peer community, the effective functioning of group relationships relies on the stability, timeliness and understanding which accompany faithful attendance and transparency.
 As a Key Player, it is critical to secure your calendar and seek help from your CEO to protect the time and resource investment.

-In agreement to these terms and conditions, I desire to formally submit this application to C12 Group of Central Texas and The C12 Group, LLC for consideration.
+In agreement to these terms and conditions, I desire to formally submit this application to C12 of Central Texas and C12, LLC for consideration.

 Upon submitting your application/registration for C12 – Central Texas you will be contacted by C12 Central Texas to setup and discuss registration and dues fees, and terms.
 You will receive two invoices: 1) Registration and 2) Your first months Membership dues.

 BUILD A GREAT BUSINESS FOR A GREATER PURPOSE